BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Implementation

 \subsubsection{Pipeline Stages}

-In BOOM, instructions are decoded in the ID stage into micro-ops, which are stored in the reorder buffer until they are issued to an execution unit and then committed.
+In BOOM, instructions are decoded in the instruction decoder stage into micro-ops, which are stored in the reorder buffer until they are issued to an execution unit and committed.
 Execution units contain different functional units that can perform specific operations.
 We modified all functional units to either propagate \blindedness (e.g., addition of \blinded values), or fault when the operation is unsafe to perform with \blinded operands (e.g. memory address generation).

 The functional unit responsible for memory address generation faults when blinded operands are used to generate a virtual address.
 Furthermore, if the page table walker finds a blinded \gls{PTE}, it zeroes it before storing it in the translation-lookaside buffer (TLB).
-This ensures that virtual-to-physical address translation by the load-store unit never results in a blinded physical address.
-Any load or store attempting to use a blinded physical address will fault.
+This ensures that virtual-to-physical address translation by the load-store unit cannot be used to load from a blinded physical address.
+Any load or store attempting to use a blinded physical address directly will fault.